daimo-eth/daimo/README.md

 You'll need to either use the hosted Daimo API or run one locally.

-To run the API locally, fill in the `DAIMO_API_...` and `NEXT_PUBLIC_...` environment variables.
+To run the API locally, fill in `.env`.
 Message us if you need help.

-You can run Postgres in the background locally using `initdb daimo && pg_ctl -D daimo start`.
-To stop, use `pg_ctl -D daimo stop`.
+You can run Postgres in the background locally using the Mac Postgres app.

 Once you're running the API locally, you can run the full stack self-contained.